barbazul/1kfa/mod_guide_player.md

  * 1 Harm token
  * or 1 Harm *or* Wound token

-The GM should decide how many item slots the armour requires.
-Better armour tends to be heavier and more impeding to graceful movement.
+The GM should decide if the armour incurs any additional costs when calculating encumberance penalties.
+Better armour tends to be heavier and impedes graceful movement.

 The GM and player should agree on a descriptive name for the armour like "Padded" or "Chainmail" or "Full plate" and write that at the top of a card.